Forward Settings to Replicas

 forwardToReplicas is set to

 false, so any setting, synonym, or Rule change only applies to the target index.
 By setting it to

 true, you can forward these changes to all the replicas belonging to the index you target.

 1 2 3 4 5 6 7 8 $forwardToReplicas = true; $index->setSettings( [ 'searchableAttributes' => ['name', 'description'], ], $forwardToReplicas );

 Settings are only forwarded to existing replicas.
 If you want to forward settings and create a replica, you first have to create the replica, and forward the settings after.
 These must be separate operations.

 Using the Dashboard

-When adding, editing, or deleting a synonym or a Rule, check the Forward to replica indices checkbox before you click the Save button.
+The dashboard also lets you forward Synonyms and Rules: When adding, editing, or deleting a Synonym or a Rule, check the Forward to replica indices checkbox before you click the Save button.